SuperThunder/homeserver/README.md

 - /media/NAS:/data/nas under volumes: in roles/ec3/tasks/plex.yml

+When testing transmission I ran into issues of it totally filling up the OS drive since it used it for the incomplete directory.
+However, another part of the problem is that the default transmission web GUI is very bare and does not let you only download parts of a torrent.
+After some searching I found that seemingly the only way to fix this is to use a (custom UI made by someone in China for a google summer of code)[https://github.com/ronggang/transmission-web-control/wiki].
+- Enter your transmission container with `sudo docker exec -it transmission /bin/bash` on the media server hosting your containers
+- (Download the install script and run it, and when you refresh the transmission page you should have a much better UI)[https://github.com/ronggang/transmission-web-control/wiki/Linux-Installation]

+####Small notes:
+- Container configs are stored in /opt/amc (that's where the ansible/docker combo puts them)
-Another note is that the PIA server is set to Sweden by default in transmission.yml.
-I didn't get any speed issues, but depending on your location your may want something more local (or not!).
+- The PIA server is set to Sweden by default in transmission.yml.
+I didn't get any speed issues, but depending on your location your may want something more local (or not!)
+- To reach transmission's control server, connect to <media-server-ip-or-hostname>:9091/transmission
+- To reach plex, connect to <media-server>:32400

 ## Containers used